Week 16 Fantasy Football Rankings: Positional Overview, Guide and Advice

 With the exception of Patrick Mahomes and Drew Brees, there are a lot of enticing matchups among the regular QB1 players.

 Ben Roethlisberger and Russell Wilson will likely each have to throw the ball more than usual to keep up on the scoreboard in their Week 16 matchups, which could lead to some big numbers.

 Aaron Rodgers and Andrew Luck also have good opportunities to bounce back from relatively disappointing performances in Week 15.

 Things get more shaky after the top eight, especially with Philip Rivers facing a tough defense in the Baltimore Ravens.
 However, this goes back to trusting the best players with your season on the line.

-Buffalo Bills rookie Josh Allen has been outstanding as of late with rushing touchdowns in three of his last four games, but he could struggle to find the end zone against the New England Patriots.
+Buffalo Bills rookie Josh Allen has been outstanding as of late, with rushing touchdowns in three of his last four games.
+However, he could struggle to find the end zone against the New England Patriots.
 While his rushing ability keeps his floor high, there is still plenty of risk with such an inconsistent passer.

 Meanwhile, Jared Goff and Tom Brady have been struggling the past few weeks, both in real life and in fantasy football.
 With the Arizona Cardinals and Bills playing well against the pass this year, neither is a good matchup for these quarterbacks to turn it around in Week 16.